ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 Gestational diabetes is a temporary form of diabetes that occurs in some pregnant women.
-While this usually goes away after the child is born, pregnancy is also one of the known trigger events in people at risk for Type 1, which can come on immediately after the pregnancy, or years later.
+While this usually goes away after the child is born, pregnancy is also one of the known trigger events in people at risk for type 1, which can come on immediately after the pregnancy, or years later.
 Though it's rarely done, doctors should test for the autoantibodies that would differentiate "regular" gestational diabetes from
 [autoimmune gestational daibetes](http://adultt1diabetes.blogspot.com/2015/05/autoimmune-gestational-diabetes.html)
-that would eventually be diagnosed as Type 1.
+that would eventually be diagnosed as type 1.

 ---